linode/docs/docs/databases/postgresql/create-a-highly-available-postgresql-cluster-using-patroni-and-haproxy.md

 ## Install Patroni

-Patroni is an open source python package that manages Postgres configuration.
+Patroni is an open-source Python package that manages Postgres configuration.
 It can be configured to handle tasks like replication, backups and restorations.

-In this guide, we use Patroni to:
+In this guide, you will use Patroni to:

  -  Configure the Postgres instance running on the same server
  -  Configure replication from master to slaves